Work-conserving scheduler: Kleinrock's Conservation Law

+(Some sources use $\mu_n$ to mean the time to service a particular packet with units of unit time per packet, and use $\rho_n = \lambda_n \mu_n$.
+The equation is the same, the only difference being their $\mu_n$ is the reciprocal of the one presented above.)

+Comparison to Non-Work-Conserving Schedulers

-Non-work conserving schedulers are sometimes useful to enhance predictability and reduce termination jitter for the activities carried out by a computing and communication system.
+Non-work-conserving schedulers are sometimes useful to enhance predictability and reduce termination jitter for the activities carried out by a computing and communication system.
 In multi-processor systems they're useful to enhance performance in some scenarios.

-Sometimes, a non-work conserving scheduler may be useful to enhance stability of a system; For example, a process scheduler may choose to keep processes off of the run queue if there were concern that the sum of the working sets of all of the runnable processes would exceed available memory and lead to non-linear page thrashing overhead.
-Limiting the run queue in this manner might lead to under-utilization of available processors (and hence be non-work conserving) with the goal of avoiding situations where the system is unusable due to thrashing.
+Sometimes, a non-work-conserving scheduler may be useful to enhance stability of a system; For example, a process scheduler may choose to keep processes off of the run queue if there were concern that the sum of the working sets of all of the runnable processes would exceed available memory and lead to non-linear page thrashing overhead.
+Limiting the run queue in this manner might lead to under-utilization of available processors (and hence be non-work-conserving) with the goal of avoiding situations where the system is unusable due to thrashing.